 - A. Attendance.
 Students are expected to attend ALL Clinical Experience days.
-Clinical experiences are scheduled to end on a Wednesday, allowing Thursday and Friday for travel or to make up any time that may have been missed (e.g. illness, funeral). - B. Notification of Absences.
+PT 652 and PT 653 clinical experiences are scheduled to end on a Wednesday, allowing Thursday and Friday for travel or to make up any time that may have been missed (e.g. illness, funeral).
+PT654 is scheduled to end on Friday.
+The following week may be used to make up any time that may have been missed (e.g. illness, funeral). - B. Notification of Absences.
 Students who must be absent are to notify the clinical instructor as soon as possible.
 Students must also inform the Director of Clinical Education (DCE) as soon as possible.
 The reason for the absence must be provided.
 A plan to make up for the lost time must be approved by the DCE and the Site Coordinator of Clinical Education (SCCE) or Clinical Instructor (CI). - C. Extended Absences (i.e. more than 3 days).
 The student is required to prepare a written notification prior to the absence and submit it to the DCE and Department Chairperson.
 The request will be reviewed by the Committee of the Whole for a decision and placed in the student's file. - D. Promptness.
 Students are expected to arrive each day at the clinical site early enough to be prepared for the arrival of the first patient/client and to be organized for the upcoming day (recommend 15 minutes). - E. Pre-clinical Coursework.
 All coursework must be successfully completed prior to starting any clinical experience.